WRDT: WMIC and WQTE

 In 1959, the station was purchased by Dick Jones, Ross Mulholland and the Brink family, and its call letters were changed to WQTE.
-Originally, WQTE aired what would now be called an Adult Contemporary music format, but in 1960 the station made a shift.
+Originally, WQTE aired what would now be called an adult contemporary music format, but in 1960 the station made a shift.

 Top 40

 WQTE began playing a teen-oriented Top 40 format, dubbing itself "Cutie Radio" and "Fabulous 56."
-It issued a weekly music survey called "The Cutie Music Meter."

-The Production Director was Bob Bennett, who later became the General Manager of Bob Hope's radio station WBMJ in San Juan, Puerto Rico.
+It issued a weekly music survey called "The Cutie Music Meter".
+The Production Director was Bob Bennett, who later became the general manager of Bob Hope's radio station WBMJ in San Juan, Puerto Rico.
 WQTE personalities during this time included Tom Clay (who emceed popular dances for the station at Cobo Hall), and Ed McKenzie, best remembered to Detroit audiences as "Jack the Bellboy" on WJBK radio in the late 1940s and early 1950s.
 Also heard on WQTE during this time was Ralph Binge and Eddie Chase.

 After a year of competing against rival Top 40 stations WJBK, WXYZ, WKMH and, to a lesser extent, CKLW, for the ears of Detroit's teen audience, WQTE gave up on Top 40.

-WQTE flipped to an Easy Listening/Middle of the Road (MOR) format, becoming a modest success.
+WQTE flipped to an easy listening/middle of the road (MOR) format, becoming a modest success.
 The morning drive time announcer was Roy Blair, who later joined WJBK-TV.
-In 1974, Greater Media acquired WQTE and new plans for 560 AM.